agentmorris/nfl-game-dates/docs/year_2009_week_19_no_quality.md

+---
-# Game info for 2009 championship
+title: Game info for 2009 championship
+---
 New York Jets at Indianapolis Colts, Sunday, Jan 24, 3:05 PM